adamant/adamant.language.reference/loops.md

         } ?? alternate_value;
 ```

-The  `while` and `for` loop return an optional value because to indicate that the loop exited because the condition evaluated to false.
+The  `while` and `for` loop return an optional value to indicate that the loop exited because the condition evaluated to false.
 This may mean the loop was never executed.
 In those situations, the value of the loop expression is `none`.
 This allows you to use the coalesce operator to easily specify a value for that case.

 ```adamant
 let x = for let y in sdf